AWegnerGitHub/awegnergithub.github.io-content/2023_07_27_stackai_strike.md

 I find it unlikely that a new user is going to post a question to Stack Overflow when they received an answer.
 Why would they?
 They already got the answer they need.
 If this repeats constantly, the knowledge base that Stack Overflow represents becomes significantly less useful.
 Fewer questions mean fewer answers.
-With fewer answers, the platform becomes more dependant on the trained AI model which is receiving less data to feed it.
+With fewer answers, the platform becomes more dependent on the trained AI model which is receiving less data to feed it.
 The system spirals.

 Does this only matter to prevent duplicates though?
 If the system is only summarizing other topics, wouldn't that mean the question being asked is a